Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-February 3rd, 2023
+February 4th, 2023
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-149:
+New in this latest version release-150:

 1.)
-More KSC customization fixes that almost certainly no one uses.
-Just trying to make it perform as per the wiki. :)
+Multipart PQSCity loader bugfixes for edge cases.

 Known Bugs: